TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 Part 2 and 3: CSS and JavaScript File Inclusion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have combined part 2 and 3, because the inclusion of CSS and JavaScript files in TypoScript is pretty straight forward.
-Extend ``Part 2: add CSS file inclusion`` and ``// Part 3: add JavaScript file inclusion`` by adding the following lines.
+Extend ``Part 2: add CSS file inclusion`` and ``// Part 3: JavaScript file inclusion`` by the following lines.

 ::